mroth/emoji_data.rb/README.md

 Provides classes and helpers for dealing with emoji character data as unicode.
 Wraps a library of all known emoji characters and provides convenience methods.

 Note, this is mostly useful for low-level operations.
 If you can avoid having to deal with unicode character data extensively and just want to encode/decode stuff, [rumoji](https://github.com/mwunsch/rumoji) might be a better bet for you.
+If however, you are doing anything complicated involving emoji encoding/decoding, or you are just obsessed with understanding the details, this library is your new best friend.

-This library currently uses `iamcal/emoji-data` as it's library dataset, and thus considers it to be the "source of truth" regarding certain things, such as how to represent doublebyte unified codepoint IDs as strings (seperated by a dash).
+This library currently uses `iamcal/emoji-data` as it's dataset, and thus considers it to be the "source of truth" regarding certain things, such as how to represent doublebyte unified codepoint IDs as strings (seperated by a dash).

 This is basically a helper library for my [emojitrack](https://github.com/mroth/emojitrack) and [emojistatic](https://github.com/mroth/emojistatic) projects, but may be useful for other people.